edgi-govdata-archiving/overview/README.md

 | [~~EIS Scraping~~](https://github.com/edgi-govdata-archiving/epa-eis) | Full workflow for identifying, scraping, and downloading WARCs of eis's (WARC Archiver above is part) | **Archived** | Ruby, Node, Python 2 |
 | [~~Sprint Toolkit~~](https://github.com/edgi-govdata-archiving/eot-sprint-toolkit) | Our organizing documents for the tech group at our archiv-a-thon (potential overlap with the current repo) |  **Archived**  | `--` |

-Other tools that we're aware of:
+Other tools for scraping and data preservation that we've experimented with:

 - [Dolley Madison](https://github.com/edgi-govdata-archiving/dolley-madison), a PHP script to download all government Github repos
 - [Grab-Site](https://github.com/edgi-govdata-archiving/grab-site), a crawler with cli that also outputs WARCs